Haldimand Affair: Statehood

 With the end of the war, the subject of Vermont's statehood remained stalemated in spite of the basic agreement on boundaries.
 The urge for statehood subsided for a time in Vermont, as it was not burdened by the debts of the war.
 (In fact, the Vermont government profited from the sale of the lands seized from Loyalists.)

 The subject was finally raised again in 1789 when the new US Constitution came into force.
 Vermont's leadership was favorably disposed to it, and in the summer of 1790 negotiated terms with New York over their shared border and agreed to pay $30,000 in compensation for land grants issued by New York.
 A Vermont convention voted by an overwhelming landslide in favor of a petition for statehood on January 6, 1791.
 US President George Washington presented the petition to the United States Congress on February 9, and signed the passed legislation on February 18, making Vermont the first new state to join the Union formed by the original thirteen, as of March 4.
 Vermont celebrated its statehood in Rutland on March 8, 1791.

+In popular culture

+The novel The Green Cockade (an abridgment of 1949's Catch a Falling Star) by Frederic Franklyn Van de Water depicts the Haldimand Affair along with other activity in Vermont during the Revolutionary War.
+It portrays the negotiations as being driven by a small group of Vermonters led by Ira Allen in an effort to keep the Revolutionary War away from Vermont.